Thomas C. Ferguson

-Thomas Crooks Ferguson (Born November 27, 1933 in Henderson, Kentucky; Died June 28, 2021 in Jacksonville, Florida) was a former United States Ambassador to Brunei and a former US Government Official.
-He served as Deputy Commissioner and Chief Operating Officer of the Immigration and Naturalization Service.
+Thomas Crooks Ferguson (November 27, 1933 – June 28, 2021) was an American diplomat and lawyer who served as Ambassador to Brunei and a U.S. government official.
+He served as deputy commissioner and chief operating officer of the Immigration and Naturalization Service.

 Early life and education

-Thomas C. Ferguson was born November 27, 1933, in Henderson, Kentucky.
-Mr. Ferguson graduated from Vanderbilt University (B.A., 1955) and Vanderbilt Law School (J.D., 1959).
+Ferguson was born November 27, 1933, in Henderson, Kentucky.
+Ferguson graduated from Vanderbilt University (B.A., 1955) and Vanderbilt Law School (J.D., 1959).
 He served in the United States Army in 1956.

 Career

-Mr. Ferguson began his career as an attorney with Woodson, Pattisall & Garner in Chicago, Illinois, 1959 - 1960.
-In August 1960, he served on the campaign staff of Senator John S. Cooper in Washington, DC, until November 1960.
+Ferguson began his career as an attorney with Woodson, Pattisall & Garner in Chicago, Illinois, 1959–1960.
+In August 1960, he served on the campaign staff of Senator John S. Cooper in Washington, D.C., until November 1960.
 He then joined the law firm of Sandidge, Hollbrook & Craig in Owensboro, Kentucky, and was an attorney there until 1963.
-From 1963 to 1975, he was marketing manager, Pharmaseal Labs, Inc., in Glendale, CA. Mr. Ferguson then became owner and president of Brevard Marina, Inc., Marina & Shipyard in Melbourne, Florida, until 1977 - 1982, when he became owner and president of Atlantic Salvage Systems (underwater exploration) in Indialantic, Florida.
-In 1982 he joined the Government as Director for the Eastern Caribbean with the Peace Corps.
-In 2012, Mr. Ferguson joined GFIT Ventures as a Strategic Advisor specializing on Intel and International clients where he continues to work today.
+From 1963 to 1975, he was marketing manager, Pharmaseal Labs, Inc., in Glendale, California.
+Ferguson then became owner and president of Brevard Marina, Inc., Marina & Shipyard in Melbourne, Florida, until 1977 - 1982, when he became owner and president of Atlantic Salvage Systems (underwater exploration) in Indialantic, Florida.
+In 1982 he joined the government as director for the Eastern Caribbean with the Peace Corps.
+In 2012, Ferguson joined GFIT Ventures as a strategic advisor specializing on Intel and International clients where he continues to work today.